Why Do Swimmers Slap Themselves and Splash Water Before a Race? The Rituals Explained

 Article continues below advertisement

 Wearing two swim caps also helps swimmers keep goggles in place, since they can sandwich the goggle strap between the two layers.
-That can prevent mishaps like the one U.S. swimmer Lydia Jacoby experienced during the Olympic mixed 4x100m medley relay on Friday, July 30, when her goggles slipped down her face when she dove into the pool.
+That can prevent mishaps like the one U.S. swimmer Lydia Jacoby experienced during the Olympic mixed 4x100m medley relay in July 2021, when her goggles slipped down her face when she dove into the pool.

 “I’ve never really had that happen before,” Jacoby said after the race, per to USA Swimming.
 “It’s out of my control at that point once I was in the water, so I just swam as best I could with what was happening at the moment.”